-Table 5-5: GPO Sources
+Table 5-5 : GPO Sources

-GPO Router: The 7800R2x2-ACS product also has a GPIO router system that works in tandem with the video router.
+GPO Router: The 7800R4x8-ACS product also has a GPIO router system that works in tandem with the video router.
 The use of a GPO to control downstream devices can often simplify system integration.
 Often these GPO control signals carry information about a certain video frame and must remain temporally aligned with the video.
-When operating in one of the automatic slipless modes the 7800R2x2-ACS module may introduce a different delay for each video path in order to temporally align the inputs.
+When operating in one of the automatic slipless modes the 7800R4x8-ACS module may introduce a different delay for each video path in order to temporally align the inputs.
 This delay is potentially significant and inconsistent which would make it difficult to pass GPIO signals across the redundant switch if it wasn't for the GPO Router.
-The GPO Router will automatically delay and route each input video's GPI so that an output video's GPO will reflect the state of the GPI that was associated with the video frame currently being transmitted.
-It can be seen in Figure 5-17 and Figure 5-18 that the Video and GPIO data are delayed by the same amount and that the GPO router's selection is governed by the Video Router.
+The GPO Router will automatically delay and route each input video's GPI so that an output video's GPO will reflect the state of the GPI that was associated with the video and GPIO data are delayed by the same amount and that the GPO router's selection is governed by the Video Router.

-Figure 5-17: Video / GPO Router Interaction - Select 1
+Figure 5-17 : Video / GPO Router Interaction - Select 1

-Figure 5-18: Video / GPO Router Interaction - Select 2
+Figure 5-18 : Video / GPO Router Interaction - Select 2